cetz-package/cetz/src/draw.typ

 ///
 /// - angle (angle,coordinate): Rotation angle or coordinate relative to the first
 ///                             coordinate used for angle calculation
 /// - anchor (string): Anchor to use as origin.
-Defaults to `"center"`.
+Defaults to `"center"` if one coordinate
+///                    is set or `"top-left"` if two coordinates are set.
 /// - name (string): Node name
 /// - clip (bool): Clip content inside rect
 /// - ..style-args (coordinate,content,style): Named arguments are used for for styling